 - data access and printing which is excessive compared to the normal baseline for a user and their peer colleagues

 - data transfers to unapproved cloud computing services including personal webmail, as well as the use of unapproved VPNs from the organisation’s network.

-Implementation guidance applicable to incident response
+Implementation guidance applicable to cyber security incident response activities